josh-berry/magic-reflow/README.md

   item).
 Recognizes numbered and lettered lists of the forms:
   - 1., a., A.
   - (2), (b), (B)
-- Wrap paragraphs with leading indentation
+- Wrap nested lists intelligently.
 - Wrap paragraphs with block indentation

 ...and various combinations of all of the above.